Lorraine Hansberry Theatre

-Change of Venue
+Change of venue

-In June 2007, the Lorraine Hansberry Theatre was to lose the YWCA building on 620 Sutter Street where they had conducted business since 1988.
-The lease was scheduled to expire at the end of the following month (July 2007) and instead of a renewal, the space was going to be purchased by the Academy of Art University.
+In June 2007, the theatre's lease for the YWCA building on 620 Sutter Street was scheduled to expire at the end of the following month (July 2007) and instead of a renewal, the space was going to be purchased by the Academy of Art University.
 This arts organization was planning to continue to use the building as a dormitory, as it had done since 2005.

 A campaign was quickly organized in an attempt to avoid displacement of the theatre.
-The contacts for Mayor [Gavin Newsom], members of San Francisco’s board of supervisors the president of the Academy of Art, Elisa Stephens was advertised on the theatre’s website in hopes of encouraging support for their cause.
-Approximately 1,300 digital letters of correspondence were sent from the theatre’s website to linked contacts and an additional unknown number of physical letters.
 "The heads of the San Francisco Opera, San Francisco Ballet, San Francisco Symphony, SFMOMA, and other major institutions sent a joint letter urging the mayor to take action."

-On June 30, The theatre received good news.
-San Francisco’s Board of Supervisors passed a resolution "supporting the Lorraine Hansberry and its contributions to the cultural life of San Francisco" with a unanimous vote of all 10 members present.
+On June 30, the San Francisco’s Board of Supervisors passed a resolution "supporting the Lorraine Hansberry and its contributions to the cultural life of San Francisco" with a unanimous vote of all 10 members present.

-The Lorraine Hansberry Theatre was finally able to settle down after consecutive years without permanent housing.
-The top African-American theatre company was finally able to move into a venue at 450 Post Street.
+The theatre company moved into a venue at 450 Post Street.
 Executive Director Quentin Easter stated that the company expected to stay at this theatre “for the foreseeable future."

-However disaster stuck and "[i]n a major setback for a company that seemed to be overcoming its difficulties, the Lorraine Hansberry Theatre...canceled the rest of its season and [withdrew] from its recently announced lease of the former Post Street Theatre.
-The moves were necessitated by the hospitalization of its founders, Artistic Director Stanley E. Williams and Executive Director Quentin Easter, according to an announcement posted on the company's website.
+The theatre unexpectedly "...canceled the rest of its season and [withdrew] from its recently announced lease of the former Post Street Theatre.
+The moves were necessitated by the hospitalization of its founders, Artistic Director Stanley E. Williams and Executive Director Quentin Easter", according to an announcement posted on the company's website.

-Homeless since 2007, when it lost the 300-seat Sutter Street theater it had occupied since 1988, the region's premier African-American company seemed poised to move up the prestige ladder when it announced its move into the 729-seat Post Street space in January 2010.
+The theatre announced its move into the 729-seat Post Street space in January 2010.
 It opened there in February with the gospel musical Mahalia.

-Today, the theater is located in the San Francisco African American Historical and Cultural Society at 762 Fulton St which sits at the northeast corner of Webster St and Fulton St. between the Fillmore District and Hayes Valley.
+As of 2026, the theater is located in the San Francisco African American Historical and Cultural Society at 762 Fulton St.